 Reportable situations include conflicts that would interfere with rendering unbiased investment advice and conflicts that would cause a member or candidate to act not in the employer's best interest.
-The same circumstances that generate conflicts to be reported to clients and prospective clients also would dictate reporting to employers.
+The same circumstances that generate conflicts to be reported to clients and prospective clients also dictate reporting to employers.
 Ownership of stocks analyzed or recommended, participation on outside boards, and financial or other pressures that could influence a decision are to be promptly reported to the employer so that their impact can be assessed and a decision on how to resolve the conflict can be made.

 The mere appearance of a conflict of interest may create problems for members, candidates, and their employers.
-Therefore, many of the conflicts previously mentioned could be explicitly prohibited by an employer.
+Therefore, many of the conflicts previously mentioned may be explicitly prohibited by an employer in order to avoid those conflicts altogether.
 For example, many employers restrict personal trading, outside board membership, and related activities to prevent situations that might not normally be considered problematic from a conflict-of-interest point of view but that could give the appearance of a conflict of interest.
-Members and candidates must comply with these restrictions.
-Members and candidates must take reasonable steps to avoid conflicts and, if they occur inadvertently, must report them promptly so that the employer and the member or candidate can resolve them as quickly and effectively as possible.
+Members and candidates must comply with these employer restrictions.
+Members and candidates should take reasonable steps to avoid conflicts.
+However, if the conflicts are not resolved, they must report conflicts promptly.

 Standard VI(A) also deals with a member's or candidate's conflicts of interest that might be detrimental to the employer's business.
-Any potential conflict situation that could prevent clear judgment about or full commitment to the execution of a member's or candidate's duties to the employer should be reported to the member's or candidate's employer and promptly resolved.
+Any potential conflict situation that could prevent clear judgment about or full commitment to the execution of a member's or candidate's duties to the employer should be avoided.
+If the member or candidate does not avoid the conflict, it must be reported to the member's or candidate's employer.

-Disclosure to Clients
+Disclosure of Conflicts to Clients

 Members and candidates must maintain their objectivity when rendering investment advice or taking investment action.
 Investment advice or actions may be perceived to be tainted in numerous situations.
-Can a member or candidate remain objective if, on behalf of the firm, the member or candidate obtains or assists in obtaining fees for services?
-Can a member or candidate give objective advice if he or she owns stock in the company that is the subject of an investment recommendation or if the member or candidate has a close personal relationship with the company managers?
-Requiring members and candidates to disclose all matters that reasonably could be expected to impair the member's or candidate's objectivity allows clients and prospective clients to judge motives and possible biases for themselves.
+For instance, a member or candidate may not be objective if he or she owns stock in the company that is the subject of an investment recommendation or if the member or candidate has a close personal relationship with the company's managers.
+Requiring members and candidates to disclose all matters that reasonably could be expected to impair their objectivity when a conflict exists allows clients and prospective clients to judge motives and possible biases for themselves.

-Often in the investment industry, a conflict, or the perception of a conflict, cannot be avoided.
-The most obvious conflicts of interest, which should always be disclosed, are relationships between an issuer and the member, the candidate, or his or her firm (such as a directorship or consultancy by a member; investment banking, underwriting, and financial relationships; broker/dealer market-making activities; and material beneficial ownership of stock).
+While avoiding conflicts altogether is preferred, often in the investment industry, a conflict or the perception of a conflict is not reasonably avoidable.
+The most obvious conflicts of interest, which must always be avoided or disclosed, are relationships between an issuer and the member, the candidate, or his or her firm (such as a directorship or consultancy by a member; investment banking, underwriting, and financial relationships; broker/dealer market-making activities; and material beneficial ownership of stock).
 For the purposes of Standard VI(A), members and candidates beneficially own securities or other investments if they have a direct or indirect pecuniary interest in the securities, have the power to vote or direct the voting of the shares of the securities or investments, or have the power to dispose or direct the disposition of the security or investment.

-A member or candidate must take reasonable steps to determine whether a conflict of interest exists and disclose to clients any known conflicts of the member's or candidate's firm.
-Disclosure of broker/dealer market-making activities alerts clients that a purchase or sale might be made from or to the firm's principal account and that the firm has a special interest in the price of the stock.
+Members and candidates must take reasonable steps to determine whether a conflict of interest exists and disclose to clients any known conflicts of their firm.
+As an example, disclosure of broker/dealer market-making activities alerts clients that a stock purchase or sale might be made from or to the firm's proprietary account and that the firm has a special interest in the price of the stock.